-Are there moral foundations to which individuals and societies can appeal to address moral issues?
-What is the relationship between philosophical ethics that is in principle available to all and the morality of the Christian community?
-How are Christians to approach public debates regarding medicine, medical science, and biotechnology?
+Are there moral foundations to which we can appeal to address moral issues?
+What do Christians have to contribute to debates about ethics in medicine, medical science, and biotechnology?
 These issues, which lie at the intersection of ethical theory, applied ethics, and social philosophy, are at the heart of Dr. Fletcher’s research.

 His professional interest in bioethics began with his position as manuscript editor of the Journal of the American Medical Association and was rekindled by serving as a teaching assistant in a bioethics course at the University of Illinois in the mid 1970s.
 This led to his writing a dissertation on the ethics of human subjects research at the University of Illinois.
 Bioethical issues occupied Dr. Fletcher as Visiting Scholar at Oxford University in 1991.